uiv-lib/uiv/docs/pages/components/Popover.md

 ## [popover.js](https://github.com/wxsms/uiv/blob/release/src/directives/popover/popover.js)

-This is the directive for `Popover.vue`.
+This is the directive for Popover.
 The binding value will be the title and text content of corresponding popover.

 **Simplest Usage**